Feist (singer): The Reminder (2006–2007)

 In early 2006, Feist moved to Paris, where she recorded a followup to Let It Die at LaFrette Studios with Gonzales, Mocky, Jamie Lidell, and Renaud Letang, as well as her touring band Bryden Baird, Jesse Baird, Julian Brown of Apostle of Hustle, and Afie Jurvanen of Paso Mino.

-Feist's third solo album, The Reminder, was released on April 23, 2007, in Europe, and on May 1, 2007, in Canada, the USA, and the rest of the world.
+Feist's third solo album, The Reminder, was released on April 23, 2007, in Europe, and on May 1, 2007, in the rest of the world.
 She toured worldwide to promote the album.
 The album features "1234", a song co-written by New Buffalo's Sally Seltmann, that became a surprise hit after being featured in a commercial for the iPod nano, hitting No. 8 in the US, a rare feat for indie rock musicians and even more notable since it hit the Top Ten on the strength of downloads alone.
 She has been lauded in the press and was featured on the cover of the New York Times arts section in June 2007.
 The Reminder had sold worldwide over 1,000,000 copies and is certified gold in the U.S. The album also won a 2008 Juno Award for "Album of the Year" on April 6, 2008, in Calgary, Alberta.